DashlinS/BBC-Website/README.md

 As to not make any mistakes and issues later for the CSS portion, I was careful to be clean and accurate.
 I wanted to make sure to group my sections, classes and ids to make sure there wasn't any confusion.
 Worst part of it was, coming up with the class and id names!
 But as I got into the groove, it became a pattern.
-I used sections instead of divs, except for a couple areas.
+I used section instead of div, except for in a couple areas.
 This helped me figure out the segments and their placements.